Twins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won in three, or 23.1%, of the 13 contests they have been named as odds-on underdogs this year.
+- The Twins have been chosen as underdogs in 14 games this year and have walked away with the win four times (28.6%) in those games.

-- Minnesota has not been a bigger underdog this season than the +165 moneyline set for this game.
+- This season, Minnesota has won two of its four games when it's the underdog by at least +125 on the moneyline.

-- The moneyline set for this matchup implies the Twins have a 37.7% chance of walking away with the win.
+- The moneyline set for this matchup implies the Twins have a 44.4% chance of coming away with a victory in the contest.

-- Minnesota and its opponents have hit the over in 18 of its 42 games with a total this season.
+- Minnesota and its opponents have gone over the total this season in 18 of its 43 opportunities.

 - The Twins have played just one game with a spread this season and did not cover in that contest.